-The impact of Robert (Bob) F. Glaser’s tireless work in the community can be felt to the corners of Eastern Jackson County and beyond.
-Bob has been a champion of volunteerism in the Eastern Jackson County community for more than fifty years and his lifelong dedication to service and compassion have made him both an invaluable asset to our community, as well as a leader in philanthropy for the region.
+The impact of Robert (Bob) F. Glaser’s tireless work in the community is felt throughout Eastern Jackson County and beyond.
+Bob has been a champion of volunteerism in the Eastern Jackson County community for more than fifty years.
+His lifelong dedication to service and compassion have made him both an invaluable asset to our community, as well as a leader in philanthropy for the region.

 Throughout his work in both the nonprofit and private sectors, Bob has gained a reputation for his skill of connecting people to philanthropic causes through his work with both the Lee’s Summit Chamber of Commerce and the Independence Chamber of Commerce.
 He is considered the go-to connector for many charities and municipalities and is highly regarded for his ability to bring people together for a common cause.

-Over the years, Bob has served on the boards of more than 30 nonprofits in our communities, including; more than thirty years of volunteerism with the United Way as a fundraiser and board chairman; founding member of the Eastern Jackson County Betterment Council; board member of the Jackson County Historical Society; chairman of the Independence Memorial Building & Palmer School Restoration Campaign; chairman of the Independence Chamber of Commerce; steering committee member for Hope House’s Capital Campaign; and board member for Community Services League.
+Over the years, Bob has served with more than 30 nonprofits in our communities: United Way fundraiser and board chairman’ Eastern Jackson County Betterment Council founding member; Jackson County Historical Society board member; Independence Memorial Building and Palmer School Restoration Campaign chairman; Independence Chamber of Commerce chairman; Hope House Capital Campaign steering member; and Community Services League board member.

 Bob has been awarded several honors over the years for his work in the community.
 He was the recipient of the Independence Chamber of Commerce Distinguished Service Award in 1997 and was named their Citizen of the Year in 1998.
-In 2001, Independence named him their Toast to Our Towns Citizen of the Year.
-In 2013, Bob was awarded the Lee’s Summit Community of Character Lifetime Achievement Award.
-And in 2018, Bob was named the Lee’s Summit Hometown Hero and is most deserving of being recognized as the 2018 Heartland Humanitarian of the Year at this years Toast to Our Towns Gala.
+Independence named him their 2001 Toast to Our Towns Citizen of the Year.
+Bob was awarded the 2013 Lee’s Summit Community of Character Lifetime Achievement Award and in 2018 was named the Lee’s Summit Hometown Hero.
+He is most deserving of being recognized as the 2018 Heartland Humanitarian of the Year at this years Toast to Our Towns Gala.

-Bob is a devoted husband to his wife of twenty-six years, Alissa.
-The two spend their time enjoying the company of their five children, thirteen grandchildren, and four great-grandchildren.
+Bob is a devoted husband to his wife, Alissa.
+They spend time enjoying the company of their five children, thirteen grandchildren, and four great-grandchildren.

 2017 – Brad and Sandy Cox